luisico/pipeliner/README.md

 The first job one leverages GitLab's [release keyword](https://docs.gitlab.com/ee/ci/yaml/README.html#release) to create a new [Release in GitLab](https://docs.gitlab.com/ee/user/project/releases) with the specified version.
 This job also creates a tag in the remote repository if one doesn't exists already.

 The second job will push a tag to the image with the specified version.
 Additionally, a second tag `:latest` is also pushed.
+Variable `DOCKER_IMAGE` can be passed to specify the full URL to the image registry (see [Build jobs](#build) above).

 For ready-to-use pipelines release version are set as follows:
 - [Release from Trunk](#release-from-trunk) pipelines use the value found in `VERSION` file.